Image

 Professional Headshot - Updates

 As you keep an eye on your personal brand, you’ll need to bear in mind that the fantastic headshot you just took probably isn’t your last.
 When you do your brand audit each year, you’ll need to bring an honest eye to your headshot.
 If it’s been a couple of years, or if you’ve made a change to your style or look, it may be time for a new headshot, as well.
-It can be a good idea to ask a friend to take a look and help evaluate whether or not your headshot is still showing you to your best advantage.
+It can be a good idea to ask a friend to take a look and help evaluate whether your headshot still shows you to your best advantage.